nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `INTERESTSLIST INDEX` **must be a positive integer** (e.g., 1, 2, 3, …​)

-* The Interests list of a contact can be found here (refer to the screenshot below) and can be displayed by using the [display command](#58-displaying-full-contact-details--display)
+* You can find the Interests list of a contact here (refer to the screenshot below) and can be displayed by using the [display command](#58-displaying-full-contact-details--display)
    ![interestsList](images/interestsList.png)

 <div style="page-break-after: always;"></div>